<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://wildmuse.net/new-abode/</guid>

-<description><![CDATA[<a href="http://wildmuse.net/the-new-abode/"><img align="left" hspace="5" width="150" src="http://farm6.static.flickr.com/5163/5210334726_a7ece8285e.jpg" class="alignleft wp-post-image tfe" alt="Forest garden - under construction" title="" /></a>So I have moved from a garden by the sea to a garden in the woods not far from the sea.
-It&#8217;s another hobbit-like house built into a hill with a half acre of cleared land for gardens and about 2 acres of forest and brambles.
-There are wild berries and herbs hiding in there [...]]]></description>
+<description><![CDATA[I have moved from the garden by the sea to a garden in the woods not far from the sea.
+It&#8217;s another hobbit-like house built into a hill with a half acre of cleared land for gardens and a forest &#8230; <a href="https://wildmuse.net/the-new-abode/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>

-<content:encoded><![CDATA[<p></p><p>So I have moved from a garden by the sea to a garden in the woods not far from the sea.
-It&#8217;s another hobbit-like house built into a hill with a half acre of cleared land for gardens and about 2 acres of forest and brambles.
+<content:encoded><![CDATA[<p>I have moved from the garden by the sea to a garden in the woods not far from the sea.
+It&#8217;s another hobbit-like house built into a hill with a half acre of cleared land for gardens and a forest of brambles.
 There are wild berries and herbs hiding in there somewhere and I&#8217;ll find them eventually.
 C.P. and I have made a small dent in setting up new gardens just in time to put them to bed.
 Freya loves it here.
 I&#8217;ve never seen her so relaxed.
-Nemo is still pouting.
+Little Nemo is still pouting.
 I think he misses his ocean view.
 I don&#8217;t.
 When I look out of any window, all I see are trees.
 It&#8217;s so peaceful and much warmer.
 The ocean is a 20 minute walk instead of a 20 second walk.
 This beach has more rocks which also means that there are fewer people.
-Not bad at all. </p>
+Not bad at all.</p>

-<p><a href="http://www.flickr.com/photos/wildmuse/5210334726/" title="Forest garden - under construction by Aria Nadii, on Flickr"><img src="http://farm6.static.flickr.com/5163/5210334726_a7ece8285e.jpg" width="500" height="377" alt="Forest garden - under construction" /></a></p>
+<p style="text-align: center;"><a title="Forest garden - under construction by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/5210334726/"><img class="aligncenter" alt="Forest garden - under construction" src="http://farm6.static.flickr.com/5163/5210334726_a7ece8285e.jpg" width="500" height="377" /></a></p>

 <p>The old shed has electricity and running water so with a little patience and labor I&#8217;ll have a new studio by next summer.</p>

-<p><a href="http://www.flickr.com/photos/wildmuse/5210569002/" title="future studio by Aria Nadii, on Flickr"><img src="http://farm5.static.flickr.com/4103/5210569002_47d523cabe.jpg" width="500" height="377" alt="future studio" /></a></p>
+<p style="text-align: center;"><a title="future studio by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/5210569002/"><img class="aligncenter" alt="future studio" src="http://farm5.static.flickr.com/4103/5210569002_47d523cabe.jpg" width="500" height="377" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/5210568952/" title="still in progress by Aria Nadii, on Flickr"><img src="http://farm5.static.flickr.com/4145/5210568952_ac9d580b52.jpg" width="500" height="321" alt="still in progress" /></a></p>
+<p style="text-align: center;"><a title="still in progress by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/5210568952/"><img class="aligncenter" alt="still in progress" src="http://farm5.static.flickr.com/4145/5210568952_ac9d580b52.jpg" width="500" height="321" /></a></p>

 <p>There are water pipes everywhere and a well.</p>

-<p><a href="http://www.flickr.com/photos/wildmuse/5209971245/" title="needs work by Aria Nadii, on Flickr"><img src="http://farm5.static.flickr.com/4130/5209971245_5923f008f7.jpg" width="376" height="500" alt="needs work" /></a></p>
+<p style="text-align: center;"><a title="needs work by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/5209971245/"><img class="aligncenter" alt="needs work" src="http://farm5.static.flickr.com/4130/5209971245_5923f008f7.jpg" width="376" height="500" /></a></p>

 <p>The view from the front and Freya&#8217;s favorite new spot.</p>

-<p><a href="http://www.flickr.com/photos/wildmuse/5210342666/" title="Do I know you? by Aria Nadii, on Flickr"><img src="http://farm6.static.flickr.com/5250/5210342666_424b27b35f.jpg" width="500" height="377" alt="Do I know you?" /></a></p>
+<p style="text-align: center;"><a title="Do I know you? by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/5210342666/"><img class="aligncenter" alt="Do I know you?" src="http://farm6.static.flickr.com/5250/5210342666_424b27b35f.jpg" width="500" height="377" /></a></p>

-<p><a href="http://www.flickr.com/photos/wildmuse/5209734837/" title="Freya's new perch by Aria Nadii, on Flickr"><img src="http://farm5.static.flickr.com/4090/5209734837_4bb9167ede.jpg" width="500" height="377" alt="Freya's new perch" /></a></p>
+<p style="text-align: center;"><a title="Freya's new perch by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/5209734837/"><img class="aligncenter" alt="Freya's new perch" src="http://farm5.static.flickr.com/4090/5209734837_4bb9167ede.jpg" width="500" height="377" /></a></p>

 <p>My flying carpet.
-Mine! </p>
+Mine!</p>

-<p><a href="http://www.flickr.com/photos/wildmuse/5210334766/" title="Don't Fall! by Aria Nadii, on Flickr"><img src="http://farm6.static.flickr.com/5284/5210334766_4ebfffd625.jpg" width="500" height="377" alt="Don't Fall!" /></a></p>
+<p style="text-align: center;"><a title="Don't Fall! by Aria Nadii, on Flickr" href="http://www.flickr.com/photos/wildmuse/5210334766/"><img class="aligncenter" alt="Don't Fall!" src="http://farm6.static.flickr.com/5284/5210334766_4ebfffd625.jpg" width="500" height="377" /></a></p>

 ]]></content:encoded>